meerkatone/tanto/README.md

 ## Insomni'Hack 2025 Slides

 [Here are the slides](./A%20Slice%20of%20Modern%20Program%20Analysis%20-%20Insomni%27hack%202025.pdf) for the talk [@ElykDeer](https://github.com/ElykDeer) gave at Insomni'Hack 2025: ["A Slice of" Modern Program Analysis](https://www.youtube.com/watch?v=I0PoE0IdtmE)

+## Original Blog Post / Documentation

+[Here's the original blog post](https://binary.ninja/2022/06/20/introducing-tanto.html) announcing Tanto and explaining how to use the original two slice types, Variable Slices and Basic Block Slices.